 The Citizens Utility Board of Michigan’s mission is to represent the interests of residential energy customers across the state.
 Our goal is to educate and engage Michigan consumers in support of cost-effective investment in energy efficiency and renewable energy and against unfair rate increase requests.

-We are an independent, nonpartisan, nonprofit organization and we receive philanthropic support for our mission.
+We are an independent, nonpartisan, nonprofit organization and we receive philanthropic support and funding from the State of Michigan's Utility Consumer Representation Fund for our mission.

 Amy Bandyk serves as the Executive Director of the Citizens Utility Board (CUB) of Michigan.
 She joined CUB of MI at its inception in 2018 and is passionate about utility rate fairness and clean, renewable energy for her family and fellow Michigan residents.